- No.1 - Your family photos

-Per No.3 above, keep your stuff in a cool room inside the house, unless you have a fridge or a freezer in your garage.
+Per point above, keep your stuff in a cool room inside the house, unless you have a fridge or a freezer in your garage.
 However, that pot of strawberry jam has no place to be in the garage.
 Rather have it on your toast.

 Food attracts vermin and they often chew holes into the packaging in order to get to the food.
 If you thought canned food was safe, think again.